WIRB: Programming

-Digital 1490 WIRB broadcasts a classic soul/R&B, talk and sports format.
+Digital 1490 WIRB broadcast a classic soul/R&B, talk and sports format.

 History

 This station received its original license from the Federal Communications Commission (FCC) on December 11, 2006.

+Co-Licensee Fabiola Lev is the former wife of Arik Lev, with the divorce finalized on May 20, 2019.

+According to the license transfer application, Fabiola is 80% owner of the general partnership that purchased the license for $5,000.